Your Door to All Things Italian

 - Opportunity for free tickets SIFF's Cinema Italian-style film festival

 - Come to our annual members and guests only wine dinner

-And this year it's even easier to renew (or to join).
-Check out our online renewal options here.
+And this year it's even easier to join or renew.
+Check out our online membership and renewal options here.

 Special Announcements and Events: